 Pet massage is an adapted version of human massage.
 As such, it is more than petting.
-It is recommended by holistic animal hospitals to address certain health issues.
+It can be a healing method recommended by a holistic animal hospital to address certain health issues.
 In fact, where joint problems are involved, pet massage can be an effective means of reducing pain.
-In many animal clinics it has now become acceptable to recommend massage in conjunction with standard or conventional forms of veterinary treatment.
+In many animal clinics, it has now become acceptable to recommend massage in conjunction with standard or conventional forms of veterinary treatment.

 Why an Animal Hospital May Recommend Massage

 Veterinarians are beginning to realize the benefits that result from a pet receiving a massage treatment.
-Like massage therapy for humans, pet massage therapy provides the receiver and even the giver, with certain compensations.
-At Holistic Veterinary Healing, we know that massage therapy:
+Like massage therapy for humans, pet massage therapy provides the recipient and even the giver, with certain compensations.
+At Holistic Veterinary Healing animal hospital, we know that massage therapy

-- Allows both to spend quality time together, and
+- Allows both to spend some quality time together

-- Can help relieve stress and anxiety for both you and your pet.
+- Can help relieve stress and anxiety for both your pet and you

 Learning about Pet Massage

 There are several ways you can discover how best to massage your canine or feline companion.
-Books are a readily available source.
-You can also easily find videos to purchase or to simply watch on the internet.
+Books are a readily available source plus you can easily find videos to purchase or watch on the internet.
 They can provide you with the basics.
-Ask your trusted holistic veterinarian at your local animal hospital if he or she can recommend any.
-In fact, he or she may suggest that you first contact a professional.
+Ask the staff at Holistic Veterinary Healing to recommend any books or videos.
+In fact, we may suggest you first come in for an appointment.